jesusjmiranda/Finance-Tracker/README.md

 This will be a simple finance portfolio site that I will be using to practice getting data from web-based APIs.

+The development of this site has finished but I'm having the hardest time hosting it on Heroku.

+## Features:
+* User authentication with devise
+* Find and add stocks to your portfolio
+* Lookup other user's stocks
+* Add other users as friends
 ## Specs:
 * Ruby 2.7.1
 * Rails 6.0.3.3
 * PostgreSQL 12.4
 * Styled with Bootstrap
 * Hosted on Heroku